cycorp/example-code/README.md

 note that, by design, EnterpriseCyc does not contain the _KB content_ necessary to run these specific examples.

-The Core APIs are compatible with **OpenCyc 5.0-preview** of higher, although OpenCyc does not have support for advanced features such as QuerySearch or ProofViewJustification.
+The Core APIs also include support for the planned upcoming release of **OpenCyc 5.0-preview**, although OpenCyc does not have support for advanced features such as QuerySearch or ProofViewJustification.
 Classes and methods which are not supported by OpenCyc will reflect this in their javadoc description and in their signature by declaring that they throw a `com.cyc.session.exception.OpenCycUnsupportedServerException`.
 All of the example code in `com.cyc.core.examples.basics` demonstrates OpenCyc-supported functionality.

 For inquiries about obtaining a suitable version of Cyc, please visit the [Cyc Dev Center download page](http://dev.cyc.com/cyc-api/download.html).